simaosanguinho/CNV-Project/README.md

 ## Games@Cloud

-This project contains three sub-projects:
+This project contains four sub-projects:

 1. `capturetheflag` - the Capture the Flag workload
 2. `fifteenpuzzle` - the 15-Puzzle Solver workload